Fractional Brownian motion with Hurst index $H=0$ and the Gaussian Unitary Ensemble: Mesoscopic regime

-where $Y_{+}(x)$ and $Y_{-}(x)$ denote the limiting values of $Y(z)$ as $z$ approaches the point $x \in \mathbb{R}$ from above $(+)$ or below $(-)$.\\ \item Near $z=\infty$, we have the following asymptotic behaviour
+where $Y_{+}(x)$ and $Y_{-}(x)$ denote the limiting values of $Y(z)$ as $z$ approaches the point $x \in\mathbb{R}$ from above $(+)$ or below $(-)$. \item[3.]
+Near $z=\infty$, we have the following asymptotic behaviour:

-\end{enumerate} Here $\sigma_{3}$ is the third Pauli matrix and serves as a convenient notational tool.
-By definition of the matrix exponential, the notation in \eqref{Yasympt} has the meaning
+\end{longlist} Here, $\sigma_{3}$ is the third Pauli matrix and serves as a convenient notational tool.
+By definition of the matrix exponential, the notation in (\ref{Yasympt}) has the meaning

-One can verify directly that $Y(z)$ of \eqref{ymatrix} does indeed solve this Riemann-Hilbert problem, while the uniqueness of this solution can be deduced from the observation that $\det Y(z) \equiv 1$, in conjunction with the Liouville theorem.
+One can verify directly that $Y(z)$ of (\ref{ymatrix}) does indeed solve this Riemann--Hilbert problem, while the uniqueness of this solution can be deduced from the observation that $\det Y(z) \equiv1$, in conjunction with the Liouville theorem.
 Further details regarding existence and uniqueness of the problem can be found in \cite{De99}.